bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 **This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 This means that you are able to copy, share and modify the work, as long as the result is distributed under the same license.**

-This tutorial was developed by Billy Taj (billy.taj@sickkids.ca), Mobolaji Adeolu (adeolum@mcmaster.ca), John Parkinson (john.parkinson@utoronto.ca) & Xuejian Xiong (xuejian@sickkids.ca).
-The document was updated by Ana Popovic for CBW Microbiome 2021.
+This tutorial was developed by Billy Taj (billy.taj@sickkids.ca), Mobolaji Adeolu (adeolum@mcmaster.ca), John Parkinson (john.parkinson@utoronto.ca) & Xuejian Xiong (xuejian@sickkids.ca), and updated by Ana Popovic for CBW Microbiome 2021.

 ## Overview